 . . .
 READ ON »

 DRX2 is an

 Posted May 23, 2011 at 09:00 am by Sam Caplat

 This is a highly anticipated development, which will definitely not go without substantual recognition.
 If you’ve been keeping up with developments surrounding the new Kingdom Sense 3.0, you’ll know that a mission was started more than a month ago to fully port the OS base to any other device that was humanly possible.
 And after all of that waiting, I have good news for you Droid Incredible owners: an Alpha development is here!

-Posted February 23, 2011 By: egzthunder1
+Posted February 23, 2011 at 06:00 pm by egzthunder1

 When the best just keeps getting better, one can’t do anything other than watch in awe as it happens.
 One of the newly announced devices from HTC, the Incredible S, has had a dumped RUU for a couple of days now.
 Our devs, in their eternal quest for perfection decided that it would be a fun project trying to port this new dump onto other devices.
 XDA members myn and incubus26jc, who are largely recognized for their work on the Vogue, Incredible, and EVO were successful in porting this onto the HTC EVO 4G and the HTC Incredible.
 Needless to say, the ports are far from complete as many things still need work, like 4G, HDMI, camera, and a few other things, in the case of the EVO.